ff13dfly/W3OS/README.md

   1. The anchor owner can set the password to decode the data on chain.
   2. Only authed viewer can get the decoded data.
 Or, will get the encoded data.

+## Code

+- W3OS itself.
+It is a React project, the code is in the folder "src".

+- "service", the service support the W3OS, this time, it is IMS () and GCS ().
+You can get more details from [IMGC introduction](service/README.md).

+- "support", there are the support tools, including `loader` and `convertor`.
+The `loader` can load application from **Anchor Network** by Anchor name.
+The `convertor` can deploy normal React application to **Anchor Network**.

+- "bounty", there are the bouties which are deployed on **Anchor Network**.

 ## Resource

 - Polkadot/Substrate